Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Can a capital loss completely offset a substantial capital gain?

-Yes, a legally documented financial capital loss from a highly unsuccessful market investment can be strategically utilized to completely offset a substantial, taxable capital gain realized in the exact same calendar year.
-This exceptionally powerful tax minimization strategy fundamentally requires highly precise, professional investment bookkeeping.
+Yes, a legally documented financial capital loss from a unsuccessful market investment can be utilized to completely offset a substantial, taxable capital gain realized in the exact same calendar year.
+This powerful tax minimization strategy requires precise, professional investment bookkeeping.

 Does the original purchase price affect my ongoing property taxes?